gvwilson/sensibleadventures/bookster/new.md

 can I.  We can help most by making ourselves safe.
 Besides, did you not say that you wanted to see some more of the world?"

-The thiefe wrinkled his nose.
+The thief wrinkled his nose.
 "I didn't mean Starboard Town."

 Razi smiled.  "*La*, well, it may be a better place to begin than you think.
 Come."